Board of Commissioners

 - adopting an annual budget;

 - establishing the annual property tax rate;

 - setting policies, goals, and objectives to direct the County’s growth and development;

 - adopting and providing for ordinances, regulations, and rules for the general welfare of County citizens;

 - entering into written contractual or legal obligations on behalf of the County;

 - appointing citizens to advisory boards and committees;

 - and carrying out other responsibilities as set forth by North Carolina General Statutes.

-The Board of Commissioners meets on the first and third Mondays of each month at 6:00 p.m., unless the meeting schedule is changed due to holidays or other reasons.
+The Board of Commissioners meets on the first Monday at 6:00 p.m. and on the third Monday at 4:00 p.m. of each month, unless the meeting schedule is changed due to holidays or other reasons.

 The meetings are typically held in the Historic Currituck Courthouse Board Meeting Room, located on the second floor.